manish-expert97/ai-lab/report.md

 ## 8  Conclusion

-The results demonstrate the effectiveness of the three proposed improvements integrated into ISBOA.
+The results demonstrate the effectiveness of the three proposed improvements integrated into MGOA.
 The full DE mechanics strengthen exploration diversity, OBL initialisation provides a better starting point, and the non-linear adaptive evasion factor ensures a smooth transition from exploration to exploitation within the 60 000 FEs budget.
 On all three engineering design problems, ISBOA achieved results competitive with or better than the comparison algorithms, confirming its practical applicability to real-world constrained optimisation.